-We are delighted to welcome you to the family of DRAGONFLY sailors with our warmest congratulations on your new DRAGONFLY.
+We are delighted to welcome you to the family of Dragonfly sailors with our warmest congratulations on your new Dragonfly.

-This manual is meant to help you enjoy sailing and understand the comfort and safety of your boat.
+This manual is meant to help you enjoy sailing and understand the comfort and safety of your new boat.
 The manual describes the boat, the equipment and includes maintenance guidance.
-Before you and your crew take off to sea, we strongly recommend reading the manual carefully to avoid any mistakes and/or damages.
-Make yourself at home on board your boat before going sailing.
+Before you and your crew take off to sea, we strongly recommend you read the manual carefully to avoid any mistakes and/or damages.
+Make yourself at home on board your dragonfly before going sailing.